Venu419/LGBM_-_XGBM/README.md

 # 🚀 LGBM & XGBM Titanic Survival Prediction 🏆

 ## 🎯 Objective
-The objective of this project is to compare the performance of **LightGBM** and **XGBoost** machine learning models for predicting survival on the Titanic dataset.
+To compare the performance of **LightGBM** and **XGBoost** machine learning models for predicting survival on the Titanic dataset.
 The project includes **Exploratory Data Analysis (EDA), data preprocessing, model building, evaluation, and comparative analysis**.

 ## 📂 Dataset
 The dataset used for this project is the **Titanic dataset**, which contains passenger details such as age, gender, ticket class, and survival status.